gagneurlab/drop/docs/source/prepare.rst

 ------------------------------------
 In addition to returning transcriptome-wide results, DROP provides the option to limit the FDR correction to user-provided genes of interest in the ``aberrantExpression`` and ``aberrantSplicing`` modules.
-These could e.g. be all OMIM genes.
-It is also possible to provide sample-specific genes such as all genes with a rare splice region variant for each sample.
+These could, for example, be all OMIM genes.
+It is also possible to provide sample-specific genes such as all genes with a rare splice-region variant for each sample.
 To use this feature, a YAML file containing the set(s) of genes to test (per sample or for all samples) needs to be specified in the ``genesToTest`` parameter of the ``aberrantExpression`` and ``aberrantSplicing`` modules in the config file.